Visas and Work Permits — 4 min

-Async planning relies on breaking tasks in smaller tasks as much as possible and releasing Minimum Viable Changes (MVCs) as frequently as possible.
+Async planning relies on breaking tasks into smaller tasks as much as possible and releasing Minimum Viable Changes (MVCs) as frequently as possible.
 This technique relies on the hypothesis that shipping less but more frequently allows you to measure success and counteract any negative feedback as fast as possible.
-It also allows a more fine-grained control of resource allocation as we’ll be able to perform more tasks in the same amount of time (due to their reduced size).
+It also allows more fine-grained control of resource allocation, as we’ll be able to perform more tasks in the same amount of time (due to their reduced size).

-In this example representation, by separating Tasks A, B and C in (A1, A2, A3, B1, etc.) we achieved three times as many deploys as in the previous example (M1).
-In this example at the end of the 9 hours we may end up with the same amount of features deployed, however, multiplexing our tasks with async task distribution we were able to release subsets of our tasks, thus being able to validate their impact, and rollback or reassess the next steps.
+In this example representation, by separating Tasks A, B, and C in (A1, A2, A3, B1, etc.) we achieved three times as many deploys as in the previous example (M1).
+In this example, at the end of the nine hours, we may end up with the same number of features deployed.
+However, by multiplexing our tasks with async task distribution we were able to release subsets of our tasks, thus being able to validate their impact, and roll back or reassess the next steps.
 We’ve reduced the iteration time to a third of the original planning.

 This methodology allows us to multiplex tasks, combining them to produce results faster.

 Good communication is key to the success of any system (human or machine).

-There are many types of communication, an email, a message, a voice call, video call or even a “let’s go get a coffee”.
-Each has a totally different impact on productivity and picking the right one is as important to the production pipeline as any other task we can perform.
+There are many types of communication: an email, a message, a voice call, a video call, or even a “let’s go get a coffee."
+Each channel has a different impact on productivity, and picking the right one is as important to the production pipeline as any other task we can perform.

 Synchronous communication is the one we are most inclined to because it’s easy and more comfortable in a way.

 A conversation (usually) requires at least two people.
 An engaged conversation can take multiple forms: